joolstorrentecalo/gitlab-foss/doc/development/documentation/topic_types/get_started.md

 # Get started page type

-A **Get started** page introduces high-level concepts for a broad feature area.
+A **Get started** page is meant to introduce high-level concepts for a broad feature area.
-While a specific feature might be defined in the feature documentation, a **Get started** page gives an introduction to a set of concepts.
+While a specific feature might be defined in the feature documentation, a **Get started** page is meant to give an introduction to a set of concepts.
-The content should help the user understand how multiple features fit together as part of the larger GitLab workflow.
+When you group the concepts together, you help the user see how they fit together.

+A **Get started** page should familiarize the reader with terms and then quickly point them to actions they can take to get started.
+Hopefully the actions are task-based, but the next step can also be to learn more.

 ## When to use a Get started page

-For now, a **Get started** page should be used only at the highest level of the left navigation.
+A **Get started** page should be used only for a larger concept, like CI/CD or security.
+In general, we describe features in concept topics.
-For example, you might have a **Get started** page under **Manage your organization** or **Extend GitLab**.
+However, if you find you want to explain how multiple concepts fit together, then a **Get started** page might be what you need.

+To determine if a **Get started** page makes sense, make a list of the common terms you expect to include.
+If you have more than four or five, then this page type might make sense.

 A **Get started** page is different from a tutorial.
-A **Get started** page focuses on high-level concepts that are part of a workflow, while a tutorial helps the user achieve a task.
+It's conceptual, while a tutorial helps the user achieve a task.
 A **Get started** page should point to tutorials, however, because tutorials are a great way for a user to get started.

 ## Format